Employee’s rights and obligations

 It is the duty of an employer to take care of occupational safety and health.
 The Occupational Safety and Health Administration monitors that industrial safety instructions are observed at workplaces in accordance with the law.
 Read more on the InfoFinland web page Health and safety at work.

 When a person who lives in Finland permanently becomes unemployed they are entitled to unemployment benefit.
 Read more on the InfoFinland web page Unemployment benefit.

 An immigrant who has lived in Finland for a sufficiently long time can receive pension due to old age or incapacity for work.
 Read more on the InfoFinland web page Pension.

 When you work in Finland you are required to pay tax.
+If your employer suggests working without paying taxes, do not agree.
+It is illegal in Finland and can lead to a penalty.
 Read more on the InfoFinland web page Taxation.